BradHutchings/Mmojo-Server-v2/instructions/100-Overview.md

 - [103.
 Build Environment](103-Build-Environment.md) - Constructing a multi-machine build environment.
 - [104.
 Build Targets](104-Build-Targets.md) - About build targets.
 - [105.
 Packaging for Deployment](105-Packaging-for-Deployment.md) - About packaging builds for deployment.
 - [106.
-Contributing and Sponsoring](106-Contributing-and-Sponsoring.md) - About contributing to this project and sponsoring my work.
+Contribute and Sponsor](106-Contribute-and-Sponsor.md) - About contributing to this project and sponsoring my work.

  **Get Started:** [101.
 Project Goals](101-Project-Goals.md)